Traumatic Stress Research Consortium

 Neglect, serious illness, accidents, violence, and other traumatic stressors impair mental and physical health and jeopardize survivors’ ability to form and maintain intimate relationships.
 The lasting effects of traumatic stressors place an enormous burden on survivors, their social networks, the health care system, the workforce and society.

-The Consortium’s research outlook is based in Polyvagal Theory, developed by Dr. Stephen Porges.
+The consortium’s research focus is based on the polyvagal theory developed by Prof. Dr. Stephen Porges.
 Polyvagal theory explains how threats can put the autonomic nervous system in a defensive state that affects social interactions and health.

-The Kinsey Institute – Traumatic Stress Research Consortium now has over 1000 members worldwide.
+The Traumatic Stress Research Consortium now has more than 1000 members worldwide.
 As part of the research initiative, these professionals, who work with trauma survivors, participate in various surveys to describe trauma sequelae and how to overcome them.

 PROJECT AIMS